Scope Out the Best Christmas Light Displays in Your Neighborhood With Nextdoor's Cheer Map

 For many people, driving around the neighborhood to admire the gorgeous light displays (or laugh at the garish ones) is a beloved holiday tradition.
 But if you live in a big city or only want to check out the most impressive displays, you might not know where to look.
 That’s where Nextdoor’s Cheer Map comes in.

 Nextdoor is a free and private social network that lets you interact with other people in your neighborhood.
-It’s used in 180,000 communities across the U.S., and if yours happens to be one of them, you can use the Cheer Map to find the nearest Christmas light displays in your area.
+It’s used in more than 250,000 neighborhoods around the world, and if yours happens to be one of them, you can use the Cheer Map to find the nearest Christmas light displays in your area.
 The map is crowdsourced and voluntary, so your neighbors can mark their own homes with a holiday lights icon.
 And if you're eager to flaunt your own festive decorations, you can mark your home on the map, too.

 The results will look something like this: